 There are a few options for travelling between Gyumri and Yerevan.
 Trains depart Gyumri station daily at 8am and 6pm, and take approximately 3.5 hours to reach Yerevan.
 A ticket costs 1,000 AMD.

 Alternatively, marshrutka vans leave regularly (at least every hour) from Gyumri’s avtokayaran (bus station) and cost 1,500 AMD per person.
 You can also find shared taxis at the station, which cost around 2,500 AMD per seat.
 The journey by road takes approximately 2.5 hours.

 Yerevan, Armenia’s capital, is a charming, easy going city filled with pink stone buildings, gorgeous flower gardens and outdoor cafes.
 When you arrive, pick up a copy of the Inside Yerevan map.
 Created by local staff from social enterprise ONEArmenia, it highlights interesting activities and some of the city’s best eateries.

 Essential reading: Awesome things to do in Yerevan.

 We spent a full 10 days in Yerevan.
 I recommend giving the city at least 3 days of your time.
 Must-sees include the GUM Market, where you can find vibrant displays of pickles and lavash bread being made and sold.
 The Armenian Genocide Memorial and Museum is one of the most difficult but important places to visit in Yerevan.
-Other highlights include the many museums and galleries, the Vernissage Market, Republic Square, and the Cascade.
+Other highlights include the many museums and galleries, the Vernissage Market – one of the best places to find authentic Armenian souvenirs – Republic Square, and the Cascade.

 Recommended day trips from Yerevan: